 Now that you’ve protected, secured, boxed, and wrapped your parcel you may be under the impression your job is done and the item is ready to ship.
 Think again!
 That fragile item needs to be labeled as such to ensure it will be treated with as much care as possible.
 Make sure to attach a ‘fragile’ sticker to every side of the item, so no matter what side it is retrieved from, it will always be recognised as such.
 If your fragile item is very valuable, consider purchasing a high shipping class that includes insurance to cover the damages of any potential mishaps.
 No matter how careful you can be, no one can control every aspect of the transit trail.
 Be safe instead of sorry.

-Whether you’re shipping a fragile item across the pond or across the street, our box calculator will help you to get the perfect sized packaging.
+Whether you’re shipping a fragile item across the pond or across the street, our box calculator will help you to get the perfect sized, bespoke boxes.
 Take a look today!